 In 2006, Dr. Rice relocated her practice’s headquarters to its current Carrollwood location, and in 2010, she added several therapists and expanded her services to create Rice Psychology Group.
 Rice Psychology Group opened in South Tampa in the winter of 2012 and moved to its permanent Hyde Park location in the summer of 2017.
 Under Dr. Rice’s direction, the practice’s psychologists and therapists work to offer personalized care in an atmosphere that’s both professional and relaxed.

 Dr. Rice began her career in Manhattan at a practice that specialized in working with children with difficult temperaments.
 She received her Master’s degree and Doctorate in Psychology from Yeshiva University in New York City.
 From there, she completed her American Psychological Association (APA)-approved internship in clinical psychology at the Astor Home for Children in the Bronx.

 Dr. Rice also completed two years of additional training in adult psychodynamic psychotherapy through the Tampa Bay Psychoanalytic Society.
-She completed a formal postdoctoral certificate program in clinical neuropsychology under the direction of renowned neuropsychologist Dr. Elkhonon Goldberg to better understand and treat the connection between behavior, learning and memory, and brain functioning.
+She later completed a formal two-year postdoctoral certificate program in clinical neuropsychology under the direction of renowned neuropsychologist Dr. Elkhonon Goldberg to better understand and treat the connection between behavior, learning and memory, and brain functioning.

 Credentials and Certificates